fonzcastellanos/scalable-video-codec/README.md

 - Compress motion vectors using entropy coding
 - Adaptive tuning of certain parameters
 - Do I/O on a separate thread
-- Use SIMD instructions to vectorize motion estimation algorithms
 - Implement streaming
 - Eliminate dependence on OpenCV